besacier/AMMIcourse/STUDENTS-RETURN/Yoruba2/README.md

 ## Application

 The dataset can be used majorly for low-resource speech model experiments or for cross-lingual ASR.
-Also, a pretrained models can be fine-tuned on this dataset to learn phonetic representations for yoruba language.
+Also, a pretrained model can be fine-tuned on this dataset to learn phonetic representations for yoruba language.

 ## Problems Encountered

 - Difficulty in avoiding noise from environment when recording.
 Some recordings had to be performed multiple times to get a clearer audio
 - Few audio files were corrupted after recording.
-I had be filter them out during preprocessing.
+I filtered them out during preprocessing.
 Be aware of this when using the raw (unprocessed) audio files.
 - Some words in text were difficult to pronounce without proper accents.
 - Recording speech takes time and can become uninteresting to perform quickly.